BessieChen/Mechine-Learning/README.md

 6.HMM

-In each file, I upload some interesting wheels of each topic.
+In each file, there are some wheels of each topic, some of them are very interesting.